-Just before Christmas, Shirley Ballas graced our screens every Saturday and Sunday as the head judge on Strictly Come Dancing.
-Having replaced Len Goodman in 2017, Shirley, 58, has the power to give the casting vote in the dance-offs.
-Shirley has certainly impressed BBC bosses with her vast experience as a dance coach and her work on hit US show Dancing with the Stars.
+Shirley Ballas is back on our screens as the head judge of Strictly Come Dancing, having stepped into Len Goodman's shoes since 2017.
+Shirley, 59, has the power to give the casting vote in the dance-offs.
+She's certainly impressed BBC bosses with her vast experience as a dance coach and her work on hit US show Dancing with the Stars.
 Plus, fans have praised her for her honest but fair feedback to contestants.
-So what exactly do we know about the 'Queen of Latin'?
+So, what exactly do we know about the 'Queen of Latin'?

 When did Shirley join Strictly Come Dancing?

 The professional dancer replaced Len Goodman in 2017.
-She reprised her role for a second series this year alongside fellow returning judges Bruno Tonioli, Darcey Bussell and Craig Revel-Horwood.
+She reprised her role for a third series this year alongside fellow returning judges Bruno Tonioli and Craig Revel-Horwood, and newcomer Motsi Mabuse.

 Shirley is nicknamed the 'Queen of Latin'

 As head judge, Shirley has the power to give the casting vote in the dance-offs.
 Speaking to HELLO!, she said: "My critiques will always remain firm.
 I will say it as I see it, though you can't help but get emotionally attached to the couples."
 Before she joined the show in 2017, Shirley said: "It's all about the four F's; fun, firm, feisty and fair.
 I may look and come across as quite strict, but I want the celebrities to know that when they are stood in front of me my heart will be pumping a thousand miles an hour for them in that moment and I'll want to give them comments to inspire them.
 But saying that I can also be strict.
 If I ask them to do something and they don't deliver it the following week I'm not going to tell them that it's ok, I'm not that kind of judge.
 I will be expecting things from them and I hope that they will be expecting things from me, to be as honest and as forthright as I can to help them become the best dancer they can be."